gruvin/shapeoko-lpt/README.md

 ... etcetera ...
 - Connects to your choice of "decent" stepper drivers

 - Provides 24VDC/5A Charge Pump Switched power for drivers.
 Each of X/Y/Z ports has +5V/STEP/DIR/EN outputs (active low and Y1/Y2 are wired in parrallel or series.
 Your chpoice.)

 - Built-in safety "charge pump" prevents 24VDC coming live until UCCNC is up and ready on the PC (can be bypassed with jumper.)

 - VFD Spindle control with 0-10V speed control

 - External 3 relay connector (4 if no charge pump).
-Relay 1 of 4 operates according to stepp EN (enable).
-Can use for cabinet lights or whatever.
-Relay 2 and 3 are connected to LPT P8 and P9.
+Relay 1 of 4 operates from EN (stepper enable).
+Relay 2 and 3 are connected to LPT P8 and P9 (Flood/Mist/Vacuum/Air.)

 - Onboard 5VDC 1A supply.

-(Currently only used internally.)
-- **!!
-Input for EMMERGENCY STOP !!** (normally closed switch.)
-Currently, the signal just goes to UCCNC on P1 which can then shut down the stepper enable output, charge pump and thus also 24V output, in traditional fashion.
+- Input for **!!
+EMMERGENCY STOP !!** (normally closed switch.)
+Currently, the signal just goes to LPT P1, for your controller software (USCNC/Mach3) to deal with.
+Can use for that or Feed Hold if preferred.

 ## Status
-### 2022-05-24
+### 2022-06-02

-First batch of prototype PCBs are on the way ... and already obsolete.
-LOL ... and the second batch of prototype PCBs are on the way ... and also already obsolete. :/
+First batch of assembled prototype PCBs were a bust due to both errors and having been obsoleted by lots of design changes since ordering them.

+Trying to get a full week without making any chages before ordering a set of V2.0.

-### KiCAD sneak peek / work in progress ...
+### KiCAD sneak peek, very much a work in progress ...

 <img width="1024" alt="Top_V2.0_WIP.png" src="https://github.com/gruvin/shapeoko-lpt/raw/master/images/Top_V2.0_WIP.png">